skornsek/parking-gate/README.md

 - Lack of monitoring of the device when it is running and is not connected to a computer.

 ## Credits 🙏
 - [Rui Santos example](https://randomnerdtutorials.com/esp32-async-web-server-espasyncwebserver-library/) helped me a lot.
-Thank you.
+Thank you!
+- Friends who helped with the build.
+Thank you!